Hitesh040603/Securin_Assignment/README.md

 * **Endpoint:** `/sync`
 * **Method:** `GET`
 * **Description:** Synchronizes the local database with the latest CVE data from the NVD API.
 This endpoint is crucial for keeping the data up-to-date.
-It fetches data in batches (currently 1000 records per request to NVD) and inserts new CVEs, descriptions, and references into the database.
+It fetches data in batches (currently 1000 records per request to NVD) and inserts/updates CVEs, descriptions, references, and weaknesses into the database.
+It now handles pagination to retrieve all CVEs, not just the first 1000.
 * **Request Parameters:** None
 * **Response:**
     * `200 OK`:  `{"message": "Data synchronized successfully"}`